 Ceilings Matter.
 And although we prefer wood, understanding the different types of ceilings can help you communicate your vision for a space.
+To see the newest wood ceiling products, check out the 9100 Hybrid Panel for a combination of grille and linear panel styles.

-The type of ceiling that you choose depends on your particular space as well as your design intent. do you need it to be elaborate and eye-catching?
+The type of ceiling that you choose depends on your particular space as well as your design intent.
+Do you need it to be elaborate and eye-catching?
 Or does it need to go beyond basic aesthetics and have superior performance aspects?

 9Wood exclusively fabricates custom wood ceilings.
-However, to help you choose the right design for your space here are the eight different types of ceilings that are most commonly used in both residential and commercial environments.
+However, to help you choose the right design for your space, here are the eight different types of ceilings that are most commonly used in both residential and commercial environments.

 Different Types of Ceilings For Your Commercial and Residential Space